BYeungCoding/Terminal-Hacker/docs/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - *Editing Files and Directories*: *The player will be able to perform commands at terminals that allow them to edit and create files, including moving them between directories or eve removing them entirely.*
-- *Hazards*: At the top of the screen, players can monitor the alert meter—once it fills up, its over, you get caught and sent to jail.
-On certain floors, players may encounter trap files or misleading fake data that waste time or raise suspicion.
+- *Hazards*: At the left side of the screen, players can monitor the alert meter—once it fills up, its over, you get caught and sent to jail.
+Randomly players may encounter trap files raise suspicion.
 Staying calm under pressure is key, as the system actively works against you the longer you linger.
 - *Searching for Core Data*: *The player will have to manage their more limited commands to find the core data they are looking for.*

 ## Feedback

 - There will be a walking noise for when your character is moving around
-- There will be a command line prompt on screen with a keyboard visually, when typing there will be keyboard noises as audio feedback as well as the keyboard typing on screen
+- There will be a command line prompt on screen that will allow you to type in commands
-- If you input a wrong command it will increase the firewall’s progress bar and give you a visual feedback and audio feedback like a strike/red
 - Advancing to a new level will play a noise and visually transition
 - When you win there will be a winning audio and a you won screen
 - If you get caught by the firewall there will be a game over screen and there will be defeat audio